 iTech Minerals Ltd is a newly listed mineral exploration company exploring for and developing battery materials and critical minerals within its 100% owned Australian projects.
-The company is exploring for kaolinite-halloysite, regolith hosted rare earth element mineralisation and developing the Campoona Spherical Graphite Project in South Australia.
+The company is exploring for kaolinite-halloysite, ion adsorption clay rare earth element mineralisation and developing the Campoona Graphite Deposit in South Australia.
 The company also has extensive exploration tenure prospective for Cu-Au porphyry mineralisation, IOCG mineralisation and gold mineralisation in South Australia and tin, Tungsten, and polymetallic Cobar style mineralisation in New South Wales.

-This announcement contains results that have previously released as "Replacement Prospectus" on 19 October 2021, "Campoona Graphite Battery Anode Test Work Underway" on 22 November 2021, "Campoona Spherical Graphite Project Concentrate" on 21 August 2022 and "Campoona Spherical Graphite Project Bulk sample produced" on 5 July 2022. iTech confirms that the Company is not aware of any new information or data that materially affects the information included in the announcement.
+This announcement contains results that have previously released as 1"Third Project produces high grade graphite, boosting SA mine options for Archer" on 20 August 2015, "Replacement Prospectus" on 19 October 2021 and "Campoona Graphite Battery Anode Test Work Underway" on 22 November 2021. iTech confirms that the Company is not aware of any new information or data that materially affects the information included in the announcement.